 How Do Online Classes Work?
+What to Know Before You Start

-How is Online Different Than Face-to-Face Classes?
+How are Online Classes Different Than Face-to-Face Classes?

 You might be familiar with taking a college class in a face-to-face environment in a traditional college setting.
-The basic premise is still the same online; you’ll have a syllabus to introduce you to what the class – or course – is about and the competencies it will cover.
-You’ll also learn what materials are required for the course, the types of assignments to expect, grading information, the assignment schedule and academic policies.
+The basic premise is still the same online; you’ll have a syllabus to introduce you to what the class — or course — is about and the learning outcomes you'll work toward.

 Your assignments will be much like what you might expect or have experienced on campus, except they will be virtual.
 Rather than an in-class discussion, you’ll use online forums for discussion posts and responses.
-There may be readings and other resource materials, along with quizzes, academic papers, presentations and other assignments pertinent to specific areas of study.
+There may be readings and additional resource materials, along with quizzes, academic papers, presentations and other assignments pertinent to specific areas of study.

 A vast array of resource materials is available through a virtual library, and quite often with 24/7 chat assistance.